ramylee-github/eyesurfer_landingPage/README.md

 And unforturnately, It can not be tested on Safari brower.

 ## License
-This is open source license under a license compatible with the [GNU GPL license v3].
+This is open source under a license compatible with the [GNU GPL license v3].